Carla Gugino: Career

 Gugino's television work during the late 1980s and early 1990s included appearances on Good Morning, Miss Bliss, Saved by the Bell, Who's the Boss?, ALF, Doogie Howser, M.D., The Wonder Years, Webster and a recurring role on Falcon Crest.
 In film, Gugino appeared in the Shelley Long film Troop Beverly Hills (1989), and she co-starred with Pauly Shore in the romantic comedy Son in Law (1993).
+Gugino made her stage debut in 1993 as Curly's wife in Geva Theatre's production of Of Mice and Men in Rochester, New York.
+She later recalled that the role earned her membership in the Actor's Equity Association.
 She appeared in the video to Bon Jovi's 1994 song "Always".

 In 1995, Gugino appeared as Nan St. George (later the Duchess of Trevenick) with Greg Wise and James Frain in the BBC miniseries The Buccaneers, an adaptation of Edith Wharton's last novel.
 She played Ashley Schaeffer, Michael J. Fox's character's love interest, during the first season of the sitcom Spin City in 1996.
 She played opposite Nicolas Cage in Brian De Palma's Snake Eyes, and in Judas Kiss, which she also co-produced.
 She appeared as Dr. Gina Simon during the final season of the television medical drama Chicago Hope (1999–2000).

 In 2001, she appeared as family matriarch Ingrid Cortez in the first Spy Kids film (as well as the film's two sequels in 2002 and 2003).
 That same year she appeared as Jet Li's love interest in the martial arts action thriller The One.

 She starred in two short-lived TV series: ABC's Elmore Leonard crime drama Karen Sisco in 2003, and CBS' science fiction series Threshold in 2005.
 That same year, Gugino appeared as Lucille in the feature film adaptation of Frank Miller's graphic novel Sin City.
 The following year, she appeared in the film Night at the Museum as Ben Stiller's love interest.